Version: 0.14

 Inquiry translates zētēsis (ζήτησις).
 Inquiry is the Activity of seeking Truth, whether in a purely intellectual pursuit or in the form of action-oriented Deliberation.

 Insight translates nous (νοῦς).
-Whereas Understanding goes deep to elucidate the factors responsible for the Identity common to all entities that share a Nature, Insight is the Trait of seeing that underlying Identity in the particular entities and situations you encounter in intellectual Inquiry and practical Doing.
-Just as the Inherent Activity of Understanding is spelling out why something is the way it is, so the Inherent Activity of Insight is calling in the particulars as witnesses to the Nature of the phenomenon under consideration.
+Whereas Understanding goes deep to elucidate the factors responsible for the Identity common to all entities that share a Nature, Insight is the Trait of seeing that underlying Identity in the particular entities and situations you encounter in intellectual Inquiry and action-oriented Doing.
+Just as the Inherent Activity of Understanding is Spelling Out why something is the way it is, so the Inherent Activity of Insight is calling in the particulars as witnesses to the Nature of the phenomenon under consideration.
 [Traditionally rendered as Mind or Intuition.]

 Leisure translates scholē (σχολή).
-We moderns think of leisure as the relatively brief episodes between longer stretches of work, or as the golden years of fun and relaxation after retirement from a career; for us work is fundamental and leisure is the absence of work.
+We moderns think of Leisure as the relatively brief episodes between longer stretches of work, or as the golden years of fun and relaxation after retirement from a career; for us, work is fundamental and leisure is the absence of work.
 By contrast, for the ancient Greeks (or at least members of the aristocracy) scholē was fundamental and work was ascholia: the absence of leisure.
-Scholē is the Target of people who live in Freedom and is to be spent not in frivolous amusements but in Serious pursuits like artistic appreciation, intellectual inquiry, and philosophical speculation.
+Scholē is the Target of people who live in Freedom and is to be spent not in frivolous amusements but in Serious pursuits and Glorious Activities like artistic appreciation, intellectual inquiry, and philosophical speculation.

 Life translates zōē (ζωή).
-Ancient Greek had two words for life: zōē (whence zoology) and bios (whence biology).
+Ancient Greek had two words for life: zōē (whence 'zoology') and bios (whence 'biology' and 'biography').
 The former signifies the life Activities of any living thing, whereas the latter signifies the Way of Life of an organism, especially of animals and humans.

 Love translates philia (φιλία).
 The Greek word philia covers a wide range of close personal relationships, including the love and affection of parents, children, siblings, spouses, friends, even fellow citizens.
 The highest form of philia is rooted in the good Character of those involved in the relationship and provides a fertile field for applying all the Thrivings of Character and Thinking through the many Activities of a shared life.
 [Traditionally rendered as Friendship.]

 Misery translates athliotēs (ἀθλιότης).
 Misery is the opposite of Fulfillment, but like its opposite it should be understood as a description more of a person's objective state and less of their subjective emotions.
-The miserable person has not activated their Capacities, does not guide their Doings and Feelings by Thinking or a Commitment to the Good, tends toward Corruption and Decadence, and therefore lacks the inner harmony that is characteristic of the person who takes life Seriously.
+The miserable person has not Activated their Abilities, does not guide their Doings and Feelings by Thinking or a Commitment to the Good, tends toward Corruption and Dissipation, and therefore lacks the inner harmony that is characteristic of the person who takes life Seriously.

 Moderation translates sōphrosunē (σωφροσύνη).
 Although Aristotle never said to pursue "moderation in everything", Moderation is still the best way to render the multifaceted Greek word sōphrosunē.
-This Thriving of Character implies an ability to temper your Feelings, to keep your head in difficult situations, to avoid excess, and to honor the Delphic maxim "Nothing To Excess"; its opposite is Decadence.
+This Thriving of Character implies an ability to temper your Feelings, to keep your head in difficult situations, and to honor the Delphic maxim "Nothing To Excess" especially with regard to the animal pleasures of food, drink, and sex.
+The primary opposite of Moderation is Dissipation; the less common opposite we might call insensitivity or asceticism.
 [Traditionally rendered as Temperance.]

 Nature translates phusis (φύσις).
-A living thing's Nature is the full range of Capacities and Activities that it grows into (Greek phuein) through its years of development and, for humans, Upbringing and maturation.
+A living thing's Nature is the full range of Abilities and Activities that it grows into (Greek phuein) through its years of development and, for humans, Upbringing and maturation.

 Obsession translates boulēsis (βούλησις) when a Resolution is extreme or unnatural.

 Practice translates chrēsis (χρῆσις).
-This is the use, exercise, or application of a Capacity or Trait in a person's Activity or Doing.
+This is the use, exercise, or application of an Ability or Trait in a person's Activity or Doing.

 Reaching translates orexis (ὄρεξις).
 All living organisms reach out into the world to achieve Completions such as metabolism, growth, and reproduction.
 For Aristotle, there are three kinds of Reaching: Needs (evident even in plants), Wants (which emerge with Awareness and locomotion in animals), and Resolution (which results from Thinking, Deliberation, and Commitment in humans).
 [Traditionally rendered as Desire.]

 Self-Indulgence translates akrasia (ἀκρασία).
-The self-indulgent or unrestrained person has an incomplete Understanding of human Fulfillment and the Beautifully Right Way of Life, but even that limited Understanding is frequently overruled by Indulgences to engage in Bad or Repulsively Wrong Doings and Feelings, at least in some domains of life.
-Although this kind of person has not descended into Corruption or Decadence, they don't have a consistent practice of Good or Correct Doing and Feeling, and thus don't experience inner harmony.
-Self-Indulgence is better than Decadence or some other form of Corruption, but suffers by contrast with Self-Restraint and especially with the Complete Thriving of the Serious person.
+The self-indulgent or unrestrained person has an incomplete Understanding of human Fulfillment and the Beautiful Way of Life, but even that limited Understanding is frequently overruled by Indulgences to engage in Bad or Ugly Doings and Feelings, at least in some domains of life.
+Although this kind of person has not descended into Corruption or Dissipation, they don't have a consistent practice of Good or Correct Doing and Feeling, and thus don't experience inner harmony.
+Self-Indulgence is better than Dissipation or some other form of Corruption, but suffers by contrast with Self-Restraint and especially with the Complete Thriving of the Serious person.
 [Traditionally rendered as Incontinence.]

 Self-Restraint translates enkrateia (ἐγκράτεια).
-The self-restrained person has a fairly complete Understanding of human Fulfillment and the Beautifully Right Way of Life, and uses that understanding to override any momentary Indulgences to engage in Bad or Repulsively Wrong Doing.
+The self-restrained person has a fairly complete Understanding of human Fulfillment and the Beautiful Way of Life, and uses that understanding to override any momentary Indulgences to engage in Bad or Ugly Doing.
 This kind of person engages in Correct Doing (in contrast to the Self-Indulgent person) but doesn't have consistently Good or Correct Feelings as does the Serious person of Complete Thriving, and thus doesn't always experience inner harmony.
 [Traditionally rendered as Continence.]

 Social translates politikē (πολιτική).
 Although it is characteristic of humans to live in a town or city (in Greek, a polis), Aristotle identified a wide variety of social animals and was especially impressed with social insects like ants and honeybees.
 All such creatures live in societies that have a common Completion on which they collaborate in different ways.
 For other animals this goal is mere Life, but for humans it is living well or Fulfillment, which involves highly sophisticated forms of social interaction that give rise to both political Deliberation and philosophical Inquiry.
 [Traditionally rendered as Political.]